Autocollimators / Alignment Autocollimators

 Nd:YAG is a crystal grown in boules.
 Laser rods are removed as "cores" from the boule material.
 The neodymium doping level is chosen based on the application, but in general terms, CW (Continuous Wave) lasers use laser doping levels while pulse lasers use higher doping levels.
 The most common wavelength associated with YAG lasers is 1064nm, which is invisible and in the near infrared spectrum.
 While 1064nm is the most common wavelength associated with YAG lasers, the laser can be modified using special crystals to allow operation at 532nm, 355nm, or 266nm.

 Cascade Laser offers Nd:YAG laser rods in many lengths and diameters.
 There are several rods that are considered industry-standard sizes, many of which we keep in inventory.
-Even though we offer standard sized rods, we can manufacture laser rods to your exact specification.
+Even though we offer standard sized rods, we can provide laser rods to your exact specification.
 Because Nd:YAG is robust material, laser rods with surface damage can often be refurbished to like-new condition.
 We refurbish hundred of laser rods per year saving our customers a lot of money versus buying a new laser rod.

 YAG lasers are used in many applications including industrial machining, ophthalmology, cosmetic medical treatment, dentistry, and laser range finders used mainly in military applications.